Boxing and MMA gear including gloves, shorts, and training equipment

 Pricing Your Combat Sports Brand

 Quality combat sports gear commands premium pricing, and the market expects to pay premium prices for quality.
-A boxer who has had a good pair of gloves at $180 will not trust a brand selling gloves at $40.
+A boxer who has had a good pair of gloves at $180 won't trust a brand selling gloves at $40.
 Price signals quality in this market more than almost any other.

 General pricing frameworks:

-Manufacturing costs at quality will range from $25-60 depending on the product.
-Maintain your margins — the combat sports customer is not looking for the cheapest option.
+• Manufacturing costs at quality will range from $25-60 depending on the product.
+Maintain your margins.
+The combat sports customer isn't looking for the cheapest option.

 Common Mistakes to Avoid